danignz/app3-backend/README.md

 - User can sign up and create and account
 - User can login and log out
+- When the user accesses the platform will discover a community of users and projects
 ## User stories (Backlog)

 - Members of a project can communicate by chat